 One could say that Horace had truly and finally learnt the Importance of Being Humble.
 There he stood motionless, shocked and stunned, not knowing what to do.
 But the tree seemed to beckon him on, softly calling his name in melodies of heavenly music.
 He drew near, and stepping reverently onto one of the lower branches, began climbing.
 Using the jewels as footholds he soon found himself amidst a crown of golden boughs.
 But even as he looked about him, he found himself back on the path to the temple.
 He reached it in a flash, and passing through the garden and past the lake, travelled further than he had ever been before.
 Up, up, up he soared toward the peak of the magnificent mountain.
 The beautiful trees and flowers that lined the climbing, sinewy path rushed past in a blur, until, at last, the sun that had once loomed high above the noble peak seemed to descend toward him.
 A large, red wooden gate appeared across his path.
 As he approached it, an inner voice demanded to know his utmost desire.
 Without hesitation, Horace silently replied: "Peace."
 Swiftly the gate opened and the path disappeared from view behind him.
 Slowly, the light grew brighter and brighter, the feeling of infinite peace and joy swelled within him, until the whole atmosphere of that magical place vibrated with Wisdom and Love, and he knew this was his Home.
 Horace sang out in gladness and gratitude: "O the Light, the most beautiful Light!"

-NOTE: The illustrations accompanying this article have been chosen by the author.
+The illustrations accompanying this article have been chosen by the author.
 That at the head of the sidebar is a detail from a painting by the 20th century American visionary artist, Joseph Parker entitled 'The Path' shown in its complete form within the body of the author's story.
 The illustration shown towards the end of the story is taken from Geoffrey Hodson's Kingdom of the Gods.
 It depicts a healing angel or Deva painted by the artist Ethelwynne M. Quail to Hodson's instructions.
-You can find a complete list of all the articles written by our contributors on our Readers' Comments page.

 Article © Seán Mac Gréine.
 Afterword © Copyright John Temple & occult-mysteries.org.